jay10prajapati/Simple-Chatbot-NLTK-Tensorflow/README.md

       * Restrive model and data from priveously saved checkpoints
       * Predict user's input class
       * Generate appropriate response using Cosine Simillarity

+ **Improvements:**
+  * We can maintain a similarity matrix within same class so that we can reduce calculation time as well as response time.
+  * For a given dataset, we can replace answer within question and genrate more samples out of it which contain different structure of same sentenses.
+So we can build more generelise model on top ofthis dataset.
+  * We can try different simillarity matrix and compare performance among them.
+  * We can try more complex nueral networks and can check perfomance.

 *************************************************************************************************************************************